 The first thing is to step away from the horror of the blank page.
 Don’t just start banging away at the keys; start by investigating the personal statement and what it’s there for.

 A personal statement is your manifesto for your student career.
 It’s a chance to give unis a glimpse into who you are and what kind of student you might be.
-There’s no one way of writing it, so read up on a few different approaches - the Coventry and UCAS sites, as well as our personal statement section, can give you some ideas.
+There’s no one way of writing it, so read up on a few different approaches - the Ucas site, as well as our personal statement section, can give you some ideas.

 2 - Get help